 • Immunocompromised patients: Nitazoxanide had not been studied for treatment of diarrhea caused by G. lamblia in patients with immunodeficiency.
 Nitazoxanide has not been shown to be superior to placebo for treatment of diarrhea caused by C. parvum in patients with immunodeficiency.

 Dosage form specific issues:

 • Benzyl alcohol and derivatives: Some dosage forms may contain sodium benzoate/benzoic acid; benzoic acid (benzoate) is a metabolite of benzyl alcohol; large amounts of benzyl alcohol (≥99 mg/kg/day) have been associated with a potentially fatal toxicity ("gasping syndrome") in neonates; the "gasping syndrome" consists of metabolic acidosis, respiratory distress, gasping respirations, CNS dysfunction (including convulsions, intracranial hemorrhage), hypotension, and cardiovascular collapse (AAP ["Inactive" 1997]; CDC 1982); some data suggest that benzoate displaces bilirubin from protein-binding sites (Ahlfors 2001); avoid or use dosage forms containing benzyl alcohol derivative with caution in neonates.
 See manufacturer's labeling.

 Adverse events have not been observed in animal reproduction studies.
-Human data is not available, however nitazoxanide may be used in during pregnancy after the first trimester in women with severe symptoms of cryptosporidiosis (HHS [opportunistic; adult] 2015).
+Human data is not available; however, nitazoxanide may be used during pregnancy after the first trimester in women with severe symptoms of cryptosporidiosis (HHS [opportunistic; adult] 2015).